graysonwhite/gglm/README.md

 ### For quick and easy plotting

-`gglm()` plots the four default diagnostic plots when supplied an `lm` or `glm` object.
+`gglm()` plots the four default diagnostic plots when supplied an `lm` object.
 This function works similarly to `plot.lm()`, except that it displays the four diagnostic plots at once.

 ### Following the Grammar of Graphics